kimurakenshi/hello-npm-package/README.md

 A hello world example of how to publish [npm](https://www.npmjs.com/) packages to the [npm registry](https://www.npmjs.com/) using a monorepo with [pnpm](https://pnpm.io/) as the package manager and [@changesets/cli](https://github.com/atlassian/changesets/tree/main/packages/cli)  to manage the versioning and changelog entries for your packages.

+This repository is focus on the process of setting up the main structure and workflow for manging and publishing packages following a monorepo approach without going to deep in implementation details.

 ## Requirements